peterhinch/micropython-mqtt/mqtt_as/README.md

 for a response.
 If it times out (`response_time` exceeded) with no response it returns `False` otherwise it returns `True`.

+### 3.2.8 wan_ok (async)

+Returns `True` if internet connectivity is available, else `False`.
+It first checks current WiFi and broker connectivity.
+If present, it sends a DNS query to '8.8.8.8' and checks for a valid response.

 ## 3.3 Class Attributes

  1. `DEBUG` If `True` causes diagnostic messages to be printed.